xinyuelxy/Fairness-Testing-of-Autonomous-Driving-Systems-deprecated/README.md

          	|-- yolox, retinanet, faster rcnn, cascade rcnn, alfnet, prnet, csp, mgan
 ```

 Within each scenario (brightness, contrast, and weather), there are corresponding "GT" and "DT" directories.
 The structure of the "GT" directories' meaning is identical to that in RQ1_overall, containing ground-truth labels for each attribute.
 The "DT" directories also store the predicted labels from the eight pedestrian detectors.
-At the same time,  as mentioned in Section 3.3.3, we provide the brightness and contrast values for all images containing labeled pedestrians with a total of 5,917 images.
-These values can be found in the `hsv-level.txt` and `contrast-level.txt`.
+At the same time,  as mentioned in Section 3.3.3, we provide the contrast values for all images containing labeled pedestrians with a total of 5,917 images.
+These values can be found in the `contrast-level.txt`.

 ## Pedestrian Detection Models